L0o0o0o0p/Regime-Dependent-ENSO-Effects-on-A-Share-Planting-Stocks/README.md

 The date has a public event basis, but the decision to focus on it also considered observed regression results.
 A public event date does not establish statistical exogeneity.
 Reported p-values are nominal and unadjusted for date selection or multiple testing; independent-sample or prespecified validation is still needed.

 Importantly, the date is used only to define pre- and post-event market regimes.
 The analysis does not claim that the WMO announcement itself caused the ENSO beta to change.

+### Why Is D5 Used as the Main Dependent Variable?

+After identifying **3 July 2026** as the event breakpoint, this project first compares the post-event relationship between ENSO and A-share planting-sector returns using **1-day, 5-day, and 20-day forward returns (D1, D5, and D20)** as alternative dependent variables.

+The comparison shows that:

+- **D1**: not statistically significant at the 5% level;
+- **D5**: statistically significant at the 5% level;
+- **D20**: not statistically significant at the 5% level.

+Therefore, within the current post-event sample, only the **5-trading-day forward return** shows a relatively clear statistical relationship with ENSO.
+Based on this result, **Fwd_5D** is used as the main dependent variable in the subsequent event-window analysis to further examine short-horizon ENSO sensitivity over approximately one trading week.

+The 5-day forward return is defined as:

+`Fwd_5D(t) = P(t+5) / P(t) - 1`

+where:

+- `P(t)` is the closing price on trading day `t`;
+- `P(t+5)` is the closing price five trading days later.

+Based on the comparison across D1, D5, and D20, the subsequent event-window analysis therefore focuses on **5-day forward-return regressions** using post-event market data.

+It is important to note that D5 was selected after comparing several return horizons.
+Therefore, this should be treated as an **exploratory specification**, rather than a fully pre-specified confirmatory test.

+In other words:

+> **The statistical significance of D5 can motivate further investigation, but it does not by itself establish ENSO as a stable 5-day return forecasting factor.**

+The D5 result is therefore further evaluated using:

+- multivariate interaction regressions;
+- out-of-sample forecasting;
+- non-overlapping 5-day robustness checks.

 The project then runs a 5-day forward-return regression using only post-event data.